 There’s also a very big chance that they’ll get thrips at some point, but they’ll handle a mild infestation happily.
-Just keep them a couple of feet away from your other plants, and always have neem oil handy.
+Just keep them away from your other plants, and always have neem oil handy.

 What do I mean by low light?